percona/psmysql-docs/docs/security/pam_plugin.md

 ## Version specific information

-* 8.0.12-1: The feature was ported from *Percona Server for MySQL* 5.7.
+Implemented in Percona Server for MySQL 8.0.12-1: The feature was ported from *Percona Server for MySQL* 5.7.

+A plugin may not be supported in later releases of MySQL or Percona Server for MySQL since version changes may introduce incompatible changes.

 ## Installation